AdrnSchz/DataStructures/README.md

 # DataStructures
-Group project developed by 4 where different functionalities are implemented using different data structures(graphs, trees, r-trees and hash tables)
+Group project developed by 4 people where different problems are addressed by using different data structures(graphs, trees, r-trees and hash tables) and the proper algorithms.

+For further information, refer to the report, where all the decisions and algorithms are explained and its performance is analyzed.